InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Experiments

-In this paper, we conduct all experiments on the extensive, publicly available NuScenes dataset \citep{caesar2020nuscenes}.
-This dataset comprises hundreds of data sequences captured in various autonomous driving scenarios, encompassing diverse weather conditions and time periods.
-The dataset is divided into 750 training scenes for model training and 150 validation scenes for inference.
-Each sequence consists of approximately 40 frames with a 2 Hz sampling rate.
-In accordance with previous studies \citep{liao2022maptr,liu2022vectormapnet,li2021hdmapnet,can2021structured}, the detected vectorized HD map should encompass four types of road elements: road boundary, lane split, pedestrian crossing, and lane centerline.
+\mypara{Datasets.} Extensive experiments are conducted on the popular and challenging NuScenes dataset \cite{caesar2020nuscenes} and the Argoverse 2 dataset \cite{wilson2021argoverse}.
+These two datasets comprise hundreds of data sequences captured in various autonomous driving scenarios, encompassing diverse weather conditions and time periods.
 The perception range for the X-axis and Y-axis in the BEV is set to $[-15m,15m]$ and $[-30m,30m]$, respectively.
+The detected vectorized HD map should encompass four types of road elements simultaneously: road boundary, lane split, pedestrian crossing, and lane centerline.
+Among these, the lane centerline is a crucial element for ensuring effective vehicle planning and control.
+Detecting lane centerlines poses greater difficulty compared to the other three elements.